Rodney C. Ewing: Career

 Ewing began his academic career as an assistant professor at the University of New Mexico (1974) rising to the rank of Regents’ Professor of Earth & Planetary Sciences in 1993.
 From 1997 to 2013, he was a professor at the University of Michigan in three Departments: Earth & Environmental Sciences, Nuclear Engineering & Radiological Sciences, and Materials Science & Engineering.
 In 2009, he was appointed as the Edward H. Kraus University Professor at the University of Michigan.
-In 2014, he joined Stanford University as a Senior Fellow in the Freeman Spogli Institute for International Studies and as a Professor in the School of Earth, Energy and Environmental Sciences.
-He is a Senior Fellow in the Precourt Institute for Energy.
-He is presently the Frank Stanton Professor in Nuclear Security and Co-Director of the Center for International Security and Cooperation.
+In 2014, he joined Stanford University as a Senior Fellow at the Freeman Spogli Institute for International Studies and as a professor in the School of Earth, Energy and Environmental Sciences.
+He was a Senior Fellow at the Precourt Institute for Energy.
+He was Frank Stanton Professor in Nuclear Security and co-director of the Center for International Security and Cooperation.

 Research

 His early research focused on an esoteric group of minerals, metamictization Nb-Ta-Ti oxides that are unusual because they have become amorphous due to radiation damage caused by the presence of radioactive elements.
 Over the past forty years, the early study of these unusual minerals has blossomed into a broadly based research program on radiation effects in complex ceramic materials.
 This has led to the development of techniques to predict the long-term behavior of materials, such as those used in radioactive waste disposal.
-He is the author or co-author of over 750 research publications and the editor or co-editor of 18 monographs, proceedings volumes or special issues of journals.
+He was the author or co-author of over 750 research publications and the editor or co-editor of 18 monographs, proceedings volumes or special issues of journals.
 He has published widely in mineralogy, geochemistry, materials science, nuclear materials, physics and chemistry in over 100 different ISI journals.
 He has been granted a patent for the development of a highly durable material for the immobilization of plutonium from dismantled nuclear weapons.
-He is a Founding Editor of the magazine, Elements, which is now supported by 18 earth science societies.
-He is a Principal Editor for Nano LIFE, an interdisciplinary journal focused on collaboration between physical and medical scientists.
+He was a Founding Editor of the magazine, Elements, which is now supported by 18 earth science societies.
+He was a Principal Editor for Nano LIFE, an interdisciplinary journal focused on collaboration between physical and medical scientists.
 In 2014, he was appointed as one of the Founding Executive Editors of Geochemical Perspective Letters and to the Editorial Advisory Board for Applied Physics Reviews.